jonasbergqvist/BrilliantCut/README.md

 Another property that is useful on the "TextboxFilterSetting" is "Delay", which specifies how many milliseconds the client will wait until a request is done to the server when something is changed in the textbox.

-Create you own facet
+Create your own facet
 --------------------
 --------------------
-There are seveal ways to create a facet.
-The easiest onece are "terms facet", and "range facet".
+There are several ways to create a facet.
+The easiest once are "terms facet", and "range facet".

 Termsfacet<T>
 -------------